-When it comes to exhibitions at the 1,700-acre tree museum and research center, they don’t take small measures, they go big.
-Whether it’s harboring giant trolls, or opening a once-acre maze garden with 12-foot hedges, the Arboretum goes all out on their exhibits to augment their natural conservationist message.
+When it comes to exhibitions at the 1,700-acre tree museum and research center, they take no small measures.
+Whether it’s harboring giant trolls, or opening a one-acre maze garden with 12-foot hedges, the Arboretum goes all out on their exhibits to augment their natural conservationist message.

 A walk beneath the gigantic Mother Nature figure that now welcomes Arboretum visitors and you’ll see that’s no exaggeration.

-The Arboretum has again emphasized its message in extraordinary fashion with a larger-than-life Human + Nature exhibit featuring 20-25-foot art installations from the internationally-renowned artist, Daniel Popper.
+The Arboretum has again emphasized its message in extraordinary fashion with a larger-than-life Human + Nature exhibit featuring 20-25-foot art installations from the internationally-renowned artist.

 “Built to create a sense of awe and wonder, five massive sculptures will be featured with the backdrop of the Arboretum’s magnificent and mature tree collections,” the Arboretum wrote on their website.
 “Each grand in size and appearance (20-25 feet tall), the sculptures are crafted especially for Arboretum visitors.”

-The art installations have been built and designed by Daniel Popper.
-Popper is a globally-known multi-disciplinary artist whose oeuvre consists of spectacular mega-installations that have featured prominently at hit music festivals such as Electric Forest, Burning Man, Boom Festival in Portugal, and Afrikaburn in the Tankwa Karoo in South Africa.
+Daniel Popper is a globally-known multi-disciplinary artist whose oeuvre consists of spectacular mega-installations that have featured prominently at hit music festivals such as Electric Forest, Burning Man, Boom Festival in Portugal, and Afrikaburn in the Tankwa Karoo in South Africa.